Monitoring IBM Middleware

 4.6: Configure the ACE and MQ Sensors

-In this section, you will perform these commands as root on the ACE/MQ server.
+In this section, you will continue to perform these commands as root on the mqace server.

-If you already have a terminal open to root@mqace you can use that and skip to the next step.
+If you do not have a terminal opened to the mqace server you can run the following:

 ssh jammer@mqace